 Another issue with large remote meetings is side conversations that happen with people in the same location.
 For example, my team is spread out across Cambridge and Dublin.
 There are often side conversations that go on between the teams in Cambridge and Dublin by muting the call to say something to their colleague sitting next to them.

 One effective way that we learned to solve this is making everyone go in a different room (even if they are in the same location) to give everyone a fair chance to speak and to make sure these side conversations derail the main discussion.

 When you are physically in the same location as your colleagues, you have the opportunity for spontaneous conversations throughout the day.
 Whether it's a morning recap of the latest Game of Thrones episode, or a quick chat to hash out the details of a problem that couldn't be solved over email, these unplanned face-to-face meetings bring us closer to our colleagues and help us discover new perspectives.

 During our remote week, we knew we needed a way to recreate the beauty of these spontaneous conversations.
 In practice, it takes a bit of effort.
-It means you have to be open to hoping on a quick, unplanned video call to answer a question or clarify the details of an email.
+It means you have to be open to a quick, unplanned video call or an instant messenger chat to answer a question or clarify the details of an email.

 Having regular, open communication like this is key to avoiding any miscommunications and making sure your team still feels like a unit even if they do not see each other face to face.

 3. Find your ideal routine, and stick to it.

 In the morning I wake up, shower, get dressed, walk my dog, and catch the bus.
 I get to work, make my tea, do some morning reading, respond to emails, and start my day.
 I have my morning routine, and I have another routine at the end of the day to wrap up.